SukkoPera/MegaDrivePlusPlus/README.md

 - Last but not least, it is **Open Source and Free Software**!

-If you are interested to mod your console with MegaDrive++, please proceed to the [[Installation]] page!
+If you are interested in modding your console with MegaDrive++, please head to the [wiki](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki).
+There you will find full instructions about what chip to buy, how to put MegaDrive++ on it and how to install it, with a full wiring guide for a few different Mega Drive/Genesis models that were sold.